clockor2/phylojs/docs/examples/annotations.md

 Here, we show show how annotations can be extracted and modified in a loop.
 We swap Blue an Green type annotations to Red and Yellow on a small tree.

 All node objects have an `annotation` field where annotations.
-The `annotation` fiel itself stores an object for all annotated tags.
+The `annotation` field itself stores an object for all annotated tags.
 For example `Node.annotations = {Type: Blue}` for some leaf nodes in the following example.

 Altered annotations are then written back to newick.